 Now, before we go on with my tale, let me say that there were moments like this, from here on out in this innocent child's life as I grew into an adult, that I came to found out that were a commonplace in becoming more of a street smart individual.
 I call these moments, deception.

 Well, they were in my mouth.
 I was doing it.
-Shields lowered, I gave them that good college try.
+Shields were lowered, I had gone for it, full monty.
+I gave them that good ol' college try.

-OK, so I didn't taste anything.
+OK....so I didn't taste anything.
 What was I missing here?
-I gave it another few moments, probably looking like a little idiot with these giant lips on my face.
-After accepting that this was what I was experiencing, my mother's words echoed in my mind, they're good... they're good....
+I gave it another few moments, probably looking like a little idiot with these giant red lips on my face.
+After accepting that this was what I was experiencing, my mother's words echoed in my mind, "they're good... they're good...."

 I bit down.
 Tasteless still.
 What, no miracle change in flavour?
 I closed my eyes to focus on tasting.
-I decided to go for it, in they go in their entirety.
+I decided to go for it, in they go, the whole thing, a proper bite, in its entirety.

-Oh, wax.
+Oh, hold on a second.
+WAX.
 Like a candle.
 Of course.
 It was so simple.
 Wax lips.
 This was literal.
 How could I be so blind?

 I chewed more.
 It was like a crayon.
 Lovely.
 What's your problem, mom?
 Hook, line, and sinker.